Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Introduction

-The aim of the present paper is to examine (a) above, and to determine how well chiral perturbation theory (CHPT) \cite{GL84, GE95}, taken together with QED to calculate the final-state strong-interaction and electromagnetic transition matrices serves to give a good description of the final-state strong-interaction transition matrices as compared with the model-independent curves extracted by Dai and Pennington from experiment \cite{DaiPenn14}.
-Our calculated final-state strong-interaction transition matrices turn out both qualitatively and quantitatively to be in reasonable agreement for both the individual real and imaginary parts.
-We also calculate the full cross-sections for the $\gamma\gamma\rightarrow \pi^+\pi^- $ and $\pi^0\pi^0$ reactions, incorporating the electromagnetic contributions, and again find a reasonable, but not perfect, agreement with the extracted curves of Dai and Pennington.
-We leave the question of new structures such as the presence of kaonic atoms appearing in the cross-section, which requires a solid knowledge of the strong-interaction transition matrices, as presented here, to a forthcoming article.
+The present paper aims to examine (a) above and to determine how well leading-order chiral perturbation theory (ChPT) \cite{GL84, GE95}, taken together with QED to calculate the final-state, strong-interaction and electromagnetic transition matrices, serves to give a good description of the final-state, strong-interaction transition matrices as compared with the model-independent curves extracted by Dai and Pennington from experiment \cite{DaiPenn14}.
+Our calculated final-state, strong-interaction transition matrices turn out both qualitatively and quantitatively to be in reasonable agreement for both the individual real and imaginary parts.
+We also calculate the full cross-sections for the $\gamma \gamma \to \pi^+ \pi^-$ and $\pi^0 \pi^0$ reactions, incorporating the electromagnetic contributions, and again find a reasonable, but not perfect, agreement with the extracted curves of Dai and Pennington.
+The question of new structures (b), such as the presence of kaonium appearing in the cross-section, which requires a solid knowledge of the strong-interaction transition matrices, as presented here, is left as a subject for our future paper.
+In a nutshell, we will search for the kaonium as a sharp resonance possibly accompanying the $f_0(980)$ in the processes $\gamma \gamma \to \pi^0 \pi^0$ and $\gamma \gamma \to \pi^0 \eta$.
+This will require the modifications of the cross-sections of these processes, which are presented in the current paper, to include the formation of kaonium, that essentially boils down to the inclusion of isospin breaking in the transition amplitudes.
+In the corresponding calculated cross-sections, one would expect the same behavior as that of, for example, $\gamma \gamma \to \pi^0 \eta$, except in the close vicinity of kaonium resonances, where the isospin breaking is significant.